Psychotherapy is an actvity "which involves our fellow human beings, and our being with them as fellow human beings."

 "The ways we evade and deny reality often form the basis of symptoms.
 Beneath every symptom is an unfaced dilemma.
 Essentially clients come to therapy when their usual evasions and denials are not working as well as they used to and they need a new way of tackling, but feel at a loss to find one".
 Emmy van Deurzen

-We off both psychotherapy and counselling.
+We offer both psychotherapy and counselling.
 Although counselling and psychotherapy can overlap, there are also differences.
 Counselling focuses on enhancing people's capacity to cope with specific life challenges such as relationship endings, bereavement, and anxiety.
 Seeing a counsellor helps people resolve crises, reduce distress, develop goals for change and improve their wellbeing.
 Counselling also assists with problem solving and developing inner resources to move on with life in meaningful ways.

 Psychotherapy focuses to a greater extent on achieving change in the personality or self.
 Often people notice that the nature of their personal difficulties is repetitive.
-Similar issues arise time and gain in different contexts and relationships.
+Similar issues arise time and again in different contexts and relationships.
 Psychotherapy helps people achieve better self-understanding and change long- standing patterns of behaviour that may be disrupting relationships, work and study.

 - We focus on knowing and understanding individuals as human beings, rather than knowing all about them